pitchart/nir-kata/README.md

   }
 ```

-With `parse don't validate` we want to make it impossible to represent an invalid `NIR` in our system:
+With `parse don't validate` we want to make it impossible to represent an invalid `NIR` in our system.

-- You can use `scala 3` [opaque types](https://docs.scala-lang.org/scala3/book/types-opaque-types.html)
-- Use "Property-Based Testing" with `scalacheck` to drive your implementation
+Use "Property-Based Testing" with `scalacheck` to drive your implementation.

-Your parser may look like this: `String -> Either[ParsingError, NIR]`
+Your parser may look like this: `String -> Either<ParsingError, NIR>`

 ## How to
 - Start with a `parser` that always returns `Right[NIR]`